tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * **Shock and respiratory failure.** These complications are encountered chiefly in patients who have received no specific treatment and inadequate or delayed treatment.
 * **Pleural effusion.** In **pleural effusion**, the fluid is sent to the laboratory for analysis, and there are three stages: uncomplicated, complicated, and thoracic empyema.

+# ~Question 5
+All of the following are common signs and symptoms of pneumonia except?

+[WRONG] Fever, with chills and/or rigors,
+[WRONG] Productive cough with purulent sputum
+[RIGHT] Dyspnea at rest
+[WRONG] Pleuritic chest pain

 # Treatment
 A variety of tests are used to diagnose pneumonia, identify the specific pathogen, and monitor treatment and recovry.